edgedb/easy-edgedb/chapter17/index.md

 <str>(M.strength > MinorVampire.strength);
 ```

-The output is now closer to what we want, except that we are still comparing the same objects with each other.
+The output is now closer to what we want, except that some objects with the same values are still being compared with each other.
 Here is part of the output (it's still pretty long):

 ```
 {